xenondevs/Docs/docs/nova/addon/blocks/tileentity/upgrades.md

 ### Calculating upgraded values

 While the energy holder automatically changes it's `maxEnergy` or `energyConsumption` values, you might want to implement your own logic that is called whenever upgrades change.
-To do this, override the `reload` method in your TileEntity (make sure to keep the super call).
-This method is called when an upgrade is added/removed or the configs are reloaded, which could also affect upgrade modifiers.
-Then, retrieve the current upgrade modifier for a certain upgrade type by calling `UpgradeHolder#getValue(UpgradeType)`
+To do this, you can either:

+* Override the `reload` method in your TileEntity (make sure to keep the super call) and retrieve the current upgrade modifier for a certain upgrade type by calling `UpgradeHolder#getValue(UpgradeType)`.
+(The reload method is called whenever an upgrades were added or removed and when reloading configs.)
+* Use `UpgradeHolder.getValueProvider(UpgradeType)` to get a provider that will automatically update whenever the upgrade modifier changes.

 ??? example

-    ```kotlin title="AutoFisher"
+    ```kotlin title="Using reload function"
     override fun reload() {
         super.reload()
         maxIdleTime = (IDLE_TIME / upgradeHolder.getValue(UpgradeType.SPEED)).toInt()
-        if (timePassed > maxIdleTime) timePassed = maxIdleTime
     }
     ```

-!!! tip

-    Consider calling the `reload` method in the init block instead of duplicating the calculation code.
+    ```kotlin title="Using value provider"
+    val maxIdleTime by upgradeHolder.getValueProvider(UpgradeType.SPEED) { (IDLE_TIME / it).toInt() }
+    ```

 ## Using the UpgradesGui